jpotts/alfresco-developer-series/behaviors/tutorial/tutorial.md

 -------------------------------------

-Implementing the behavior involves writing some Java, configuring a Spring Bean, and adding a unit test for the behavior.
+Implementing the behavior involves writing some Java, configuring a Spring Bean, and adding an integration test for the behavior.

 ### Write the behavior class

-The custom behavior is implemented as a Java class called [Rating](https://github.com/jpotts/alfresco-developer-series/blob/master/behaviors/behavior-tutorial-repo/src/main/java/com/someco/behavior/Rating.java).
+The custom behavior is implemented as a Java class called [Rating](https://github.com/jpotts/alfresco-developer-series/blob/master/behaviors/behavior-tutorial/behavior-tutorial-platform-jar/src/main/java/com/someco/behavior/Rating.java).
 The class implements the interfaces that correspond to the policies the behavior needs to bind to.
 In this example, the two policy interfaces are:
 `NodeServicePolicies.OnDeleteNodePolicy` and